zarino/netballs/mqtt-led-controller-esp32/README.md

 You can exit the `screen` session by pressing `ctrl`–`A` then `D`.

+### Upload the `minimalmdns.py` package onto the board

+The ESP32 has a very simple filesystem.
+By default, the Python path expects local packages to be in the `/lib` directory.
+So we’ll need to create that directory, and then copy our `minimalmdns.py` package into it.

+You do both of these things with the `ampy` command, installed as part of the `pip install -r requirements.txt` line you ran earlier.

+First create the `/lib` directory on the ESP32:

+    ampy --port /dev/tty.SLAB_USBtoUART mkdir /lib

+Now copy `minimalmdns.py` into that `/lib` directory:

+    ampy --port /dev/tty.SLAB_USBtoUART put vendor/minimalmdns.py /lib/minimalmdns.py

 ### Upload `main.py` onto the board

-The ESP32 has a filesystem, and will run `/boot.py` on startup (if the file exists) and then `/main.py`.
+The ESP32 will run `/boot.py` on startup (if the file exists) and then `/main.py`.

-You can upload files to the ESP32’s filesystem using the `ampy` command, installed as part of the `pip install -r requirements.txt` line you ran earlier.

 To upload `main.py` to the ESP32:

     ampy --port /dev/tty.SLAB_USBtoUART put main.py

+### Send test MQTT messages

+Run commands like this to control the ESP32:

+    mosquitto_pub --host netball-hub.local --topic netball/red -m 255

+### Open a Python terminal on the ESP32

+To open a terminal session on the ESP32:

+    screen /dev/tty.SLAB_USBtoUART 115200

+Press Enter or `Ctrl`-`C` to get to a Python REPL prompt.

+Press `Ctrl`-`A` then `Ctrl`-`\`, then `Y` to exit.

 ## Useful links